 Abilify is considered to be one of the least likely AAP’s to cause weight fluctuations.
 But it still happens.

 11.)
 Cases of weight gain on Abilify

-- Abilify is a drug that effects central nervous system, and drugs like this are known to occasionally cause weight gain.
+- Abilify is a?drug that affects the central nervous system, and drugs like this are known to occasionally cause weight gain.
 When this side effect occurs, the weight gain is not caused by diet as much as it is to do with how the drug works.
 (Abilify is known to cause insulin resistance, which can then lead to metabolic syndrome).
-Note, this doesn’t happen to everyone and is dose dependent.
+Note, this doesn’t happen to everyone and is dose-dependent.

 - When compared to other drugs in the same class, Abilify is less likely to make people gain weight like other AP’s and AAP’s.

 - Some people are more susceptible to sugar carb cravings than others.
-For these people, there cravings might become far more pronounced while on Abilify.
+For these people, their cravings might become far more pronounced while on Abilify.
 This is likely to lead to weight gain.

 Withdrawals from Abilify

 (Note: you should never reduce or stop your regimen without the doctor’s approval and oversight.)

 12.)
 Stopping atypical antipsychotics can often lead to withdrawal symptoms, (though?this phenomenon hasn’t been studied that well yet).